 Fill out this form and we will guarantee your message reaches her.

 CALL TO ACTION

 The IRC school system, where Humera receives her education, relies almost exclusively on donations to stay running.
 Many of the staff even volunteer time when possible without being paid, simply because they are committed to providing children with education in order to ensure they have a future.
 With such low funding, teachers can only stay staffed for so long before they need to move elsewhere to find paid work.
 This is a fundraiser setup to help provide financial support for the IRC in order to help them stay staffed and provide an education to the kids of Sindh province, Pakistan.
 Since the dollar is so strong as compared to the Pakistani Rupee, a single $3.50 donation will pay for the entire monthly electric bill for one of the schools run by the IRC.
-Our fundraising goal is $1000, because reaching that amount will pay for all IRC affiliated schools and their related expenses, including teacher salaries and maintenance, for an entire year.
+Our fundraising goal is $1000 per month as this will cover all IRC affiliated schools and their related expenses, including teacher salaries and maintenance, for an entire year.